defer-run/defer.client/README.md

 # `@cua.run/client`

-`cua` is your favorite async tasks handler for serverless environments.
+`cua` is your favorite async tasks handler to offload your JavaScript API.

 ## Install